 Avoid protests, demonstrations and large gatherings as they could turn violent.

-- The use of seat belts is mandatory in Bulgaria for all passengers, except pregnant women.
+- The use of seat belts is mandatory for all passengers, except pregnant women.

-- Headlights must be on at all times throughout the year when driving, even during the day.
+- Headlights must be on when driving, even during the day.

 - The use of a mobile phone while driving is prohibited, unless using a fitted hands-free device.

 - Children under 10 years of age may ride in the front seat only if seated in a child car seat and the air-bag has been disabled.

 - You'll need to purchase and display a valid 'vignette' (sticker) to drive on motorways and main roads outside towns.
 As of 1 January 2019, Bulgaria has introduced electronic ‘vignettes’ (E-vignette).
 Driving without a ‘vignette’ incurs fines.
 More information is available at www.bgtoll.bg

 If you intend to hire a car or other vehicle, check if these activities are covered by your insurance policy.
 Seek advice on any restrictions that may apply, particularly if you don't have a licence for that vehicle type in Australia.

 Check with your travel insurer whether your policy covers you when using a motorcycle, quad bike or similar vehicle.
 Your policy may not cover you for accidents that occur while using these vehicles.
 Wear, and ensure your passenger wears, a correctly fastened and approved helmet.